Project

 In shared or administrative installations, the ability to store modules.txt and extra modules locally.
 This way, the module manager will work smoothly on Windows without having to run as an administrator.

 Added by David Welker over 14 years ago.
-Updated about 14 years ago.
+Updated over 14 years ago.

 Status: